ropensci-archive/citesdb/inst/response_to_reviewers.md

 ## Changes not implemented / justifications

-- We have opted not to use **glue** but stick with `paste` in the interest of limiting dependencies.
-This is a trade-off but we believe a minor one.
+- We have opted not to use the **glue** package and instead stick with the base R `paste()` functions in the interest of limiting dependencies.
+We believe this is a minor trade-off.

-- The low test coverage shown in https://github.com/ecohealthalliance/citesdb/issues/4 is due to tests skippeed on CRAN.
+- The low test coverage shown in https://github.com/ecohealthalliance/citesdb/issues/4 is due to tests skipped on CRAN.
 Setting the environment variable to `NOT_CRAN=true` shows that our test coverage is 65%.
-This is lower than typical, but as we note above, this is largely due to the verbose code for interacting with the RStudio connection pane, which can not be tested other than in an interactive session.
+This is lower than typical, but as we note in the issue above, this is largely due to the verbose code for interacting with the RStudio connection pane, which cannot be tested except in an interactive session.
 Other code coverage is [greater than 90%](https://codecov.io/gh/ecohealthalliance/citesdb/tree/master/R).
   We believe that all important functionality is tested, including important edge-cases and conditions not reflected in the coverage statistic, such as error handling in multiple sessions and changing up upstream data sources.

-We have not yet been able to recreate the error in https://github.com/ecohealthalliance/citesdb/issues/4, but have made some changes that may resolve it.
+We have not yet been able to recreate the error in https://github.com/ecohealthalliance/citesdb/issues/1, but have made some changes that may resolve it.
 Can reviewers test this and report back in that issue?

-A note - we have heard from the maintainers of MonetDBLite that it will not be returning to CRAN (it's current iteration fails on R-devel), but they are working on a successor embedded database package that will replace it and go to CRAN later this year.
-So for now we will host this package on GitHub and replace the database back-end and send to CRAN when the successor is ready.
+A final note: we have heard from the maintainers of **MonetDBLite** that it will not be returning to CRAN (its current iteration fails on R-devel), but they are working on a successor embedded database package that will replace it and go to CRAN later this year.
+So, for now, we will host this package on GitHub and replace the database back-end and send to CRAN when the successor package is ready.